react-static/react-static/README.md

 Builds your site for production.
 Outputs to a `dist` directory in your project.

 ## Project Setup
-For react-static to be amazing, it needs a few directories and files in the right places:
+`react-static` needs a few directories and files in the right places to function properly:

 - Project Root
   - `static.config.js` - A javascript configuration file for react-static.
 More information on this below.